MiKhai37/likebook-next/README.md

 - The MERN Stack (MongoDB: database, Express: back-end, React: front-end, NodeJS: front-end)
 - The NextJS Framework

-This project is more back-end focused.
+This project focuses on the back end.

+You can found the main version deployed on Vercel here: [LikeBook](https://likebook-next.vercel.app/ "Likebook")